-- 1. I must have and maintain at least a 2.5 G.P.A. to qualify for election and during the term of service. - 2.
+\\\\\1.
+I must have and maintain at least a 2.5 G.P.A. to qualify for election and during the term of service.

+\\\\\2.
 I promise to actively support and attend all BHS Student Council activities, including social events, fund raisers and meetings.

-3. I understand that as a class officer, I have a leadership role in Student Council and am expected to attend meetings and leadership development workshops, including meetings with my sponsor.
-4. I understand that I am not eligible to run or may forfeit my position of service and leadership, if elected, should I be suspended from school, be placed on disciplinary probation or become academically ineligible.
-5. Senior Class Officers: I understand that be officers are very time consuming, I may not hold ma organizations, especially presidential positions.
-I have read, certify and understand the requirements ar description of the position of leadership and service I ar Student Signature Date Brazos High School Class Off ficer Application Part 2 Class Officer Guardian Co onsent Form I support my student's application to be elected t service to BHS as a Class Officer for 2016-17. to the above position of leadership and I understand that the position of class officer is o associated with it are very time-consuming.
-I am prepa • I understand that my child will have a leadership expected to attend meetings and leadership developme Senior Class Officers: I understand that becausers are very time consuming, I am willing to supersponsibilities as needed.
-I am aware that my student and I are responsible materials as well as any damage my student's campaig Parent/Guardian Name: Phone: Email: Signature of Parent/Guardian
+\\\\\ 3.
+I understand that as a class officer, I have a leadership role in Student Council and am expected to attend meetings and leadership development workshops, including meetings with my sponsor.

+\\\\\ 4.
+I understand that I am not eligible to run or may forfeit my position of service and leadership, if elected, should I be suspended from school, be placed on disciplinary probation or become academically ineligible.

+5. Senior Class Officers: I understand that because the duties of Senior Class officers are very time consuming, I may not hold major officer positions in other organizations, especially presidential positions.

+I have read, certify and understand the requirements and promise, if elected, to fulfill the job description of the position of leadership and service I am seeking to the best of my ability.

+Date

+Brazos High School Class Officer Application

+Part 2

+Class Officer Guardian Consent Form

+I support my student's application to be elected to the above position of leadership and service to BHS as a Class Officer for 2016-17.

+\\\\\ I understand that the position of class officer is one of great honor and the duties associated with it are very time-consuming.
+I am prepared to support my child as needed.

+\\\\ I understand that my child will have a leadership role in Student Council and will be expected to attend meetings and leadership development workshops.

+Senior Class Officers: I understand that because the duties of Senior Class officers are very time consuming, I am willing to support my child in fulfilling their responsibilities as needed.

+\\\\\ I am aware that my student and I are responsible for the clean up of all campaign materials as well as any damage my student's campaigning may cause.

+Parent/Guardian Name: \

+Phone: \\\\\ Email:

+Signature of Parent/Guardian

+Date

+CONSTITUTION

-CONSTITUTION NATIONAL ART HONOR SOCIETY | FOR HIGH SCHOOL STUDENTS
+NATIONAL ART HONOR SOCIETY | FOR HIGH SCHOOL STUDENTS